kissmetrics/km-support/_posts/2016-01-11-click-to-track.md

 ![Edit Mode][4]

 ### Step 6 - Name your event
 Once you click on an element on your website, a small window will show up that has an Event Name field.
-We recommend reading (How to Name and Structure Your Data)(http://support.kissmetrics.com/getting-started/how-to-name-and-structure-your-data.html) on tips on how to name or structure your data. *Enter what you want to name your event*.
+We recommend reading [How to Name and Structure Your Data][How to Name and Structure Your Data] on tips on how to name or structure your data. *Enter what you want to name your event*.
 ![Name Event][5]

 ### Step 7 (Optional) - Add a property to your event